AppPear/ChartView/README.md

  PieChartView(data: [8,23,54,32], title: "Title", legend: "Legendary") // legend is optional
 ```

+You can use multiple colours per slice by defining your own ChartStyle.

 **Turn drop shadow off by adding to the Initialiser: `dropShadow: false`**